 - Nervousness or anxiety

 When the symptoms of mental and physical dependence are apparent, an addiction is usually present.
 However, the main characteristic that distinguishes addiction from dependence is the combination of mental and physical dependence with uncontrollable behavior in obtaining and using a substance.

-So, why do some organizations scrap the word “addiction” from their vocabulary?
-The DSM believes the term carries too much negative connotation and is ambiguous.
+So why do some organizations scrap the word “addiction” from their vocabulary?
+The minds behind the DSM find the term carries too much negative connotation and is ambiguous.
 The World Health Organization also wanted to replace the medical designation of “addiction” with the word “dependence” back in 1964 (which probably contributed to the confusion).

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is the leading source for diagnosing and understanding addiction.
 The DSM-IV defined abuse and dependence as two separate disorders.
 However, the most recent edition of the DSM no longer creates this distinction.

 Abuse and dependence are defined on a scale that measures the time and degree of substance use.
 Essentially, abuse is like the early stage of dependence.
 As substance abuse becomes more frequent, the likelihood of developing a dependence disorder becomes greater.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.